krzychb/toit-samples/climate-tft/README.md

 | GPIO13      | SCL        | I2C Clock                                | Yellow      |
 | GPIO14      | SDA        | I2C Data                                 | Orange      |

-To operate the sensor we need to install BME280 driver library from [Toit package registry](https://libs.toit.io/).
+To operate the sensor we need to install BME280 driver library from [Toit package registry](https://pkg.toit.io/).
 Open "watch" terminal window and terminate the `jag watch` session by pressing _Control-C_.
-Then install the library by execution the following command:
+Then install the library by executing the following command:

 ```
 jag pkg install bme280-driver